vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Zealot.md

 ---
 description: Zealots are skillful adventurers driven by their fervent belief in a particular cause.
-Whether monster slayers, witchfinders, revolutionaries, or holy crusaders: zealots can accomplish remarkable feats through the power of that belief.
+Whether monster slayers, witchfinders, revolutionaries, or holy crusaders; zealots can accomplish remarkable feats through the power of that belief.
 ---

 # Zealot